This project explains how to repair a rotted door bottom and weatherstrip.

-The single light French Doors on the basement patio are both sagging, resulting in a torn weatherstrip on the active door and a significant gap between the doors near the center bottom.
-The doors are sagging because each door weighs 64.5 lbs and is a bit too heavy for the standard grade residential door hinges.
-I plan to replace the door hinges with heavy-duty models – the subject of a forthcoming How To article.
-The topic of this article is replacing the unexpected surprise of a rotted bottom frame and installing a new weatherstrip.
+The single light French Doors at the basement patio are both sagging, resulting in a torn weatherstrip on the active door and a significant gap between the doors near the center bottom.
+The doors are sagging because each door weighs 65 lbs and is a too heavy for the standard grade residential door hinges.

-The patio doors are metal skins folded over a wood frame with a foam core.
-The door hinges, dead bolt and door handle are fastened with screws to the wood frame.
-When I removed the door to replace the hinges and weatherstrip, I discovered the wood frame inside the bottom of door had dry rotted and was nearly gone!
+The patio doors are made of metal skins folded over an outer wood frame with a foam core.
+When I removed the door to replace the hinges and weatherstrip, I discovered the door bottom wood frame had dry rotted and was nearly gone!

 In anticipation of replacing the hinges on both doors, I made a jig out of scrap 2×4 lumber and 3 inch wood screws to hold the doors.
 French doors are expensive and I didn’t want to take a chance on breaking the glass panes.

 My doors are 1-3/4 inches thick.
 Therefore the vertical 2×4 blocks are spaced 2-1/4 inches apart to form a slot about 6 inches deep to hold the door.
 Wedges are used to take up the slack.
 The other jig dimensions are not critical, but sized such that the can’t tip over.
 I found these to be rock solid.